All Episodes

 That's what you do when people riot, loot, burn, and steal.

-So there's no choice, there's no option.
+So there's no choice.

-There's no negotiating with people that are willing to be violent, even attack the police, that are willing to destroy property, hurt innocent people, that have no value at all or respect for law or respect from order.
+There's no negotiating with people that are willing to be violent, even attack the police, that are willing to destroy property, hurt innocent people, that have no value at all or respect for law or respect for order.

 You know, that's what makes New York and what's happening here just so pathetic.